ruien0630/teamfyp/output_md/Singapura Finance - Annual Report 2020.md

 Chart 2b.
 Percentage of individuals within the Board of Directors by age group

 ![Image](output_md\Singapura Finance - Annual Report 2020_artifacts\image_000018_f099a082f56115daa311d9e626c6a5011c05cd5261b2bbf94a652f054d546d88.png)
+**Description**: The image is a pie chart that displays a gender distribution, with "Male" represented by 78% in orange and "Female" represented by 22% in dark blue, indicating a significantly higher proportion of males compared to females.

 **Description**: The image is a pie chart displaying the gender distribution within a group, with the majority, 78%, identified as male, represented by an orange section, and a smaller portion, 22%, identified as female, represented by a blue section.